PrincetonUniversity/installing_python_packages/README.md

 pip install mpi4py
 ```

+Be sure to include `module load anaconda3 intel-mpi intel` in your Slurm script.
 A complete guide on installing mpi4py on the HPC clusters is <a href="https://oncomputingwell.princeton.edu/2018/11/installing-and-running-mpi4py-on-the-cluster">here</a>.

 ## FAQ